danielweinmann/react-native-stateless-form/README.md

 ## StatelessForm

-A wrapper that will manage auto-focusing and auto-scrolling for its children widgets
+A wrapper that will manage auto-focusing and auto-scrolling for its children components

 | Property | Type | Default | Description |
 |---------------|----------|--------------|----------------------------------------------------------------|